List of M7 business schools

 The M7 business schools is a group of business schools recognized as having strong MBA programs, that are often highly-ranked in US MBA rankings.
-The deans of the M7 business schools are a part of the Graduate Business Curriculum Roundtable,as well as deans of other business schools.
-The Graduate Business Curriculum Roundtable host multiple events per year to discuss news and insights.
+The name comes from the informal network that the deans of the aforementioned M7 schools created to share information with each other and discuss best practices with each other twice a year.
+Through the years, the group has been limited by the self-anointed seven institutions.